“This Is Dope”: Married Power Couple Graduates Together at Wits, Leaving SA Peeps Raving

 Source: TikTok

-Married couple graduate together at Wits
+Married couple graduates together at Wits

-The pair graduated on the same day at the University of the Witwatersrand (Wits) and their video, which was shared on social media, has impressed many people.
+The pair graduated on the same day at the University of the Witwatersrand (Wits), and their video, which was shared on social media, has impressed many people.

-In the clip uploaded by @mrtmoshatane on TikTok shows the inspiring duo walking across the stage in their graduation gowns, proving that love and education can go hand in hand.
+The clip uploaded by @mrtmoshatane on TikTok shows the inspiring duo walking across the stage in their graduation gowns, proving that love and education can go hand in hand.

 Read also